marss19/json-viewer-visual-studio-extension/README.md

 # JSON Viewer - Visual Studio Extension

 This is a simple Visual Studio extension displaying JSON data in more user-friendly format.
 After installation it is available in the main menu: Tools -&gt; JSON Viewer.

-Applicable to VS 2012...2017.
-Please note that custom VS extensions cannot be installed into Express editions of Visual Studio due to the Microsoft policy.

 **Features:**
 - ability to print formatted data
 - ability to format input data keeping JSON markup and omitting it